 - the goods must meet legal safety requirements

 - if you sell unsafe goods, and the goods cause injury or damage, you may have to pay compensation

-It is good practice to advise all staff that no electrical goods are to be sold unless an indicator label is attached.
+It is good practice to advise all staff that no electrical goods are to be sold unless they have a CE mark and a dated PAT test label is attached.
 Keep all test reports for your own reference and for the purpose of showing to enforcement officers if requested.

 These safety requirements cover:

 - labelling, construction, design and manufacture

 - protection from electric shock